Spotlight on our Productive Wellbeing model

 How clients select their specific win-win Productive Wellbeing targets + metrics

 Focusing on creating win-win solutions to costly lose-lose drains on wellbeing, we integrate the priority concerns of the employees, of their jobs, and of senior corporate management.
 In brief, we ensure that (1) improvements in employee wellbeing be directly, observably linked to (2) their on-the-job mastery, satisfaction, and performance, (3) in the terms that matter most to the company’s management team, to create sustainable all-win ROI.

-Productive Wellbeing aligns employees’ wellbeing concerns with these five top management team aims defining a “healthy workforce”.
+Productive Wellbeing aligns employees’ wellbeing concerns with these five top C-suite aims* defining a high-capacity “healthy workforce”.